Lloc

-Lloc is a village in Flintshire, North Wales, situated within the community of Whitford.
+Lloc is a small village in Flintshire, north Wales.
+It is located within the community of Whitford.
+It lies north of the Clwydian Range, just east of the border with Denbighshire.

 There is a local newspaper "Five Villages Chronicle", delivered to a group of villages described as the "Five Villages", which includes Lloc and the neighbouring villages of Carmel, Gorsedd, Pantasaph, and Whitford since 1987.

-Demographics

-According to the 2011 Census, Lloc had a population of 374, making it one of the smaller settlements in Flintshire.
-The demographic composition reflects a typical rural Welsh community: